Skip to content

 Docker Installation

-Make sure Internet connection on the VM is available for docker and docker compose installation.
-Internet is required only for first time setup.
+Ensure the VM’s Internet connection is available for Docker and Docker Compose installation.
+The Internet is required only for the first-time setup.

 • sudo dnf config-manager --add-repo https://download.docker.com/linux/centos/docker-ce.repo